ETS-Next-Gen/writing_observer/modules/lo_template_module/{{ cookiecutter.project_slug }}/README.md

 The package data section is where we include additional directories we want included in the build.

+### pyproject.toml

+The `pyproject.toml` file specifies the build system, which in this case is `setuptools`.
+It works alongside the `setup.cfg` file to provide metadata for the installation process.

 ### MANIFEST.in

 The manifest specifies which files to include during Python packaging.
 This specifies the additional non-python files we want included.
 If you do not have additional files needed, this file is unnecessary.

 For modules with Dash-made dashboards, this will typically include a relative path to the assets folder.

+### VERSION

+The VERSION file specifies the version of the package.
+Each one defaults to `0.1.0`.

 ### module.py